Nikita-Ravindra-Albela/Data-Analysis-Portfolio/README.md

 # Certificates
-I believe that the best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result:) So here is a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):
+I believe that the best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result :) So here is a list of the ones I have (in reverse-chronological order):

 - Certified Data Analyst - IABAC
 - Complete Guide to Generative AI for Data Analysis and Data Science” by Dan Sullivan.